 Proper storage is critical to preserving the lively character that makes Sauvignon Blanc so appealing.
 Because this wine is prized for its fresh fruit flavors and crisp acidity, most styles are best consumed within a few years of release.

-However, premium examples—especially those from Bordeaux or carefully crafted Napa Valley and Sancerre wines—can develop more nuanced flavors over 5 to 10 years if stored correctly.
+That said, premium examples, especially those from Bordeaux or carefully crafted Napa Valley and Sancerre wines, can develop more nuanced flavors over 5 to 10 years if you store them correctly.

 Ideal Conditions for Sauvignon Blanc